rakulmaria/rakulmaria/README.md

 ## 🔭 I’m currently working on ...

-- becoming a Certified Scrum Master 🧙🏻‍♀️
+- improving my Scrum Master skills and supporting my team's ways of working 🧙🏻‍♀️
 - scraping CPH restaurants menus to learn more about their climate footprint 💭

 ## 🌱 I’m currently learning ...